 The Bink Grill Table

-Follow us @thehungryblackman on Facebook or IG to add amazing Black owned eateries across the United States to your foodie-indulgence list!
-Or subscribe to our blog by placing your email below for up-to-date emails and newsletters.
+Follow us @thehungryblackman on social media to add amazing Black owned eateries across the United States to your foodie-indulgence

 Egg rolls originated in Southern China as a mainstay of Cantonese cuisine, but creative Americans have remixed them into a food truck favorite containing just about any filling.
 Chef Bink is in that mix with his amazing “Southwestern egg rolls.”

 My first roll was the Bink’s delicious Southwest Chicken Egg rolls ($4) with grilled chicken, red peppers, green onions, corn, black beans, spinach, jalapeno pepper, parsley, and Colby jack cheese.
 Colby jack was the best option to marry the choral of veggies and chicken together for flavors that evolved from mild and smooth, to lightly sweet, and then sharp and tangy.
 Dipping the egg roll into chef’s creamy dipping sauce on the side added delicious complimentary flavor.

 Next were the amazing and super simple Corned Beef Egg Rolls ($4).
 Chopped seasoned corned beef with Swiss cheese, these rolls literally tasted like mini–Ruben Sandwiches minus the sauerkraut.

 Following these tasty bites, we moved on to my favorite roll, the Buffalo Chicken and Cheese Egg rolls ($4).
 Boasting a tanginess supported by a mild heat binding the Coby cheese mild and slightly sweet finish for a crunchy gooey bite that had me breaking all parts of my diet.
 Yes, I actually try, but with spots like this creating such nostalgically remixed offerings, what the hell are you gonna do?